Eren4/handwritten-text-labeling-tool/README.md

 # handwritten-text-labeling-tool
 This program performs line and word segmentation on a handwritten form and labels each word and line into txt files.
+g